GrazianoLuca/Credit-Card-Fraud-Detection/README.md

   - decision tree classifier
   - neural network model

+Again, since we are mostly interested in ensuring all true positives have been identified specificity has been used to compare models' performances.

 ### Logistic Regression
 The model used is a Logistic Regression with varying parameters, due to the fact that the dataset is highly unbalanced and the fraud cases could be considered as outliers.